-Neighborhood level risk factors for type 1 diabetes in youth
+Neighborhood level risk factors for type 1 diabetes in youth the SEARCH case-control study

 BACKGROUND: European ecologic studies suggest higher socioeconomic status is associated with higher incidence of type 1 diabetes.
 Using data from a case-control study of diabetes among racially/ethnically diverse youth in the United States (U.S.), we aimed to evaluate the independent impact of neighborhood characteristics on type 1 diabetes risk.
 Data were available for 507 youth with type 1 diabetes and 208 healthy controls aged 10-22 years recruited in South Carolina and Colorado in 2003-2006.
 Home addresses were used to identify Census tracts of residence.
 Neighborhood-level variables were obtained from 2000 U.S. Census.
 Multivariate generalized linear mixed models were applied.